About the Program

 The Science and Math Education minor is offered by the CalTeach program.
 CalTeach is a program for undergraduate STEM (Science, Technology, Engineering, and Mathematics) majors interested in exploring a career in education.

 CalTeach at UC Berkeley is working to increase the number of qualified STEM educators in K–12 classrooms.
 Courses in the CalTeach program are open to any STEM major with a desire to promote math and science education and equity.

-The CalTeach program is unique in that it offers STEM students the unique opportunity to complete both a bachelor’s degree and a California teaching credential as an undergraduate.
+The CalTeach program offers STEM students the opportunity to complete both a bachelor’s degree and a California teaching credential as an undergraduate.
 See teaching credential and minor with CalTeach for more information.

 The courses in the Science and Math Education minor cover topics including inquiry-based learning, creating and assessing student learning outcomes, equity in urban education, project-based instruction, methods of conducting and presenting research, and positive teacher-student interactions.
 The knowledge and skills gained in these courses are integral to success in any field that requires the communication of knowledge to others.
 This includes, but is not limited to, education, business, scientific/engineering industry, and public service.

 Additional scholarships, internships, and research opportunities are provided to students in the CalTeach minor.